List of world records in chess

 The world records in chess listed here are achieved in organized tournament, match, or simultaneous exhibition play.

 Game length records

 Longest game

 The longest decisive FIDE-rated game is Billy Fellowes vs Peter Lalić, London 2024, which lasted for 272 moves, at the Third Kingston Invitational.

 The longest game played in a world championship is the 6th game of the 2021 World Chess Championship between Magnus Carlsen and Ian Nepomniachtchi, which Carlsen won in 136 moves by resignation.
 The game lasted nearly 8 hours.

 Shortest game

 Shortest decisive game

 The fewest moves required to deliver checkmate in chess is two, in what is known as the fool's mate (1.g4 e5 2.f3 Qh4 and variants thereof).
-This happens in amateur play.